Kryxzael/Randomaze/README.md

 * **Bridges.**
 Solid from two sides.
 Unlike conveyors, these tiles are also solid from the inside, meaning you can't step out of them through their solid sides.

+* **Roulettes.**
+These tiles copy the appearance and behavior of a different tile every time you move.

 ## Difficulties & Presets
 Randomaze has four traditional difficulty settings: